SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Related Work

-\textbf{Symbolic Regression.} Symbolic regression (SR) plays a pivotal role in discovering mathematical expressions for complex systems and representing data patterns in interpretable symbolic form.
+\textbf{Symbolic Regression.} Symbolic regression (SR) concentrates on discovering mathematical expressions for complex systems and representing data patterns in interpretable symbolic form.
 It has broad implications in both science and engineering, facilitating the modeling of diverse physical phenomena \citep{Cranmer-cosmology-NeurIPS-2020, Rudy-PDE-Science-2017,Meidani-IP2-2023}.
 Genetic Programming (GP) algorithms laid the foundation for SR, offering methods to search the vast space of mathematical expressions \citep{Schmidt-Lipson-2009, pysr-2023}.
 The ascent of deep learning subsequently gave rise to neural network-centric methods to reinforce SR's representational capabilities \citep{DSR-Petersen-ICLR-2021}.
 Some pioneering works also combined the evolutionary strengths of GP with the adaptability of neural networks, aiming for a better SR search \citep{AI-Feynman-Science-2020, mundhenk-seeding-GP-NeurIPS-2021}.
 However, these methods often struggle with challenges such as computational intensity, limited semantic depth, and the necessity to reinitiate search for different datasets.
 Inspired by the success of pre-trained Transformers in NLP, recent works introduced pre-trained models for SR \citep{Biggio-NeSymReS-ICML-2021, Kamienny-E2E-symbolic-NIPS-2022,TPSR-ArXiv2023}, using synthetic data and pre-trained priors for equation generation.
-Our unified pre-trained model, \modelname, advances this research towards a more streamlined and insightful SR, leveraging rich encodings that harmoniously bridge symbolic equations with their numeric counterparts.
+Our multi-modal pre-trained model, \modelname, advances this research towards a more insightful SR direction, leveraging rich encodings that harmoniously bridge symbolic equations with their numeric counterparts.